Alexboiboi/Magpylib-Sandbox/README.md

 # Magpylib-Sandbox

-This repository is an environment sanbox for testing the magpylib master branch.
+This repository is an environment sanbox for testing the magpylib main branch.

 The purpose of this repository is to de-couple the content of a repository from the environment that is needed to run it.
 This allows us to update the content of a repo without needing to re-build the Binder needed for it.
 (More infos [here](https://discourse.jupyter.org/t/tip-speed-up-binder-launches-by-pulling-github-content-in-a-binder-link-with-nbgitpuller/922))